 To improve your Xero order management you’ll need to connect with software, such as Katana, with Xero integrations, that’s going to give you benefits such as:

 1. Improving your inventory management

-Using Xero order management without Integrations isn’t going to cut it, mainly because manufacturers need to not only manage finished goods, but they also need to focus on raw material inventory management and work-in-progress (WIP) inventory.
+Using Xero order management without Integrations isn’t going to cut it, mainly because manufacturers need to not only manage finished goods but also need to focus on raw material inventory management and work-in-progress (WIP) inventory.